How To Use Behavioural Science To Boost Conversions

 6. Ease the pain of payment:

 Neuroscience research has indicated that an excessive price activates a part of the brain called the insula.
-This is normally a part of the brain associated with experiencing pain which suggest the people can suffer from a form of mental pain when considering the cost of an item.
+This is normally a part of the brain associated with experiencing pain.
+It suggests that people can suffer from a form of mental pain when considering the cost of an item.

 Implications for CRO:

-Free trial offers and buy one, get one free offers are good strategies for reducing pain felt due to the price of an item.
-This also plays to our human tendency to be loss averse.
+Free trial offers and buy one, get one free offers are good strategies.
+This plays to our human tendency to be loss averse.
 People fear loss greater than a gain and are also attracted to free or discounted offers because they hate the feeling of regret when they miss out on something appealing.

 Behavioural economics tells us that brands can reduce the pain from a payment by using the concept of mental accounting.
 Brands can achieve this by associating a purchase with an existing household budget.
 People have a tendency to allocate money into separate subjective pots, such as house, weekly shop, holiday, savings, windfall gains and housekeeping money.
 They tend to be more willing to dip into some accounts, such as housekeeping and windfalls, than others, such as savings or house (i.e. rent or mortgage).